ruvnet/agentic-preview/agentic_preview/README.md

 2. Make sure Poetry is correctly installed and in your system PATH.
 3. If you're having dependency issues, try deleting the `poetry.lock` file and running `poetry install` again.
 4. Ensure that Git and Fly.io CLI (`flyctl`) are properly installed and configured on your system.
+5. If you encounter deprecation warnings related to SQLAlchemy or Pydantic, you may need to update your code.
+Refer to the main README.md file for guidelines on handling these warnings.

 For more information on using Poetry, refer to the [official Poetry documentation](https://python-poetry.org/docs/).

+For the most up-to-date information on handling deprecation warnings, always refer to the official documentation of SQLAlchemy and Pydantic.